garethxy/demo-repo/README.md

 1. This
 2. Is
-3. an
+3. a
-4. Ordered
+4. Numbered
 5. List

 - This
 - One
 - Is
-- Unordered
+- Unnumbered
 ---
 - [x] Check
 - [ ] List?